Cubix Robots for Everyone: Showdown: Development

 The game was originally intended to be released in September 2002, but was delayed to June 2, 2003, shortly after 3DO went defunct.

 Reception

 Cubix Robots for Everyone: Showdown received mixed reviews from critics.
-It holds a 57.33% rating on GameRankings based on 3 reviews GMR gave the game a lukewarm review, comparing it unfavorably to "Pokemon with bad wiring".
+It holds a 57.33% rating on GameRankings based on 3 reviews.
+GMR gave the game a mediocre review, comparing it unfavorably to "Pokemon with bad wiring".